 Penalties for abusing Media Mail

-The penalty for abusing Media Mail is that your package will arrive postage due.
+The penalty for abusing Media Mail is that your package will arrive recipient postage due.
 If the shipping recipient refuses the package, then the United States Postal Service will return the package to you, postage due.

 Other drawbacks to Media Mail

 There are other drawbacks to Media Mail.
 It’s slower.
 Typically a Media Mail package arrives in around 10 days, but it can take up to 30 days.
 You can also expect the package to get rougher handling.
 When the United States Postal Service needs to protect other packages during shipment, it’s Media Mail that gets the call.
+Pack your items in a bubble mailer or box to ensure they have adequate protection.

 One more precaution with shipping